 - $206,372 to a man who was tasered five times in the back, and who was wrongly accused of a crime;

 - $2.3 million in a use-of-force settlement to a man who was permanently disabled after an officer of the Portland police department fired rounds at him from a beanbag shotgun;

 - $1.6 million in a use-of-force settlement resulting in the death of a man who had been taken into custody for urinating on a sidewalk; and

 - $1.2 million to settle a lawsuit brought forth by the family of a man who who shot in the back, and was unarmed.

 We Are Here for You

 You have rights if you are a victim of police brutality.
 To learn more about these rights and bring forth your claim, call our law offices today.
-You can reach our experienced Portland police brutality lawyers now online or by phone, and can rest assured that we will work hard for you!
+The Johnston Law Firm‘s experienced Portland police brutality lawyers are online and ready by phone.
+Rest assured that we will work hard for you!